Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2023, Millbank suburb had median income among taxpayers at $38,159 and average income at $47,152.
-These figures are lower than national averages of $53,146 and $66,593 respectively in Rest of Qld.
-Based on Wage Price Index growth rate of 9.91% from financial year ended June 2023 to September 2025, estimated median income is approximately $41,941 and average income is $51,825 as of that date.
-From the 2021 Census, household incomes in Millbank fall between 3rd and 4th percentiles nationally.
-Income analysis shows 29.6% of population (777 individuals) have income within $400 - $799 range, contrasting with region where $1,500 - $2,999 bracket leads at 31.7%.
-Housing affordability pressures are severe in Millbank, with only 83.1% of income remaining after housing costs, ranking at 4th percentile nationally.
+According to AreaSearch's aggregation of the latest postcode level ATO data released on June 30, 2023, Millbank suburb had a median income among taxpayers of $38,159 with an average level standing at $47,152.
+This is lower than national averages of $53,146 and $66,593 across Rest of Qld respectively.
+Based on Wage Price Index growth of 9.91% from financial year 2023 to September 2025, estimated median income would be approximately $41,941 and average at $51,825 during this period.
+From the 2021 Census data, incomes in Millbank fall between the 3rd and 4th percentiles nationally for households, families, and individuals.
+Income analysis shows that 29.6% of the population (778 individuals) have incomes ranging from $400 to $799, contrasting with the region where the $1,500 to $2,999 bracket leads at 31.7%.
+Housing affordability pressures are severe in Millbank, with only 83.1% of income remaining after housing costs, ranking at the 4th percentile nationally.

 Frequently Asked Questions - Income